joashc/HaxlSharp/README.md

 select new {a, b};
 ```

-There a few checks in place so anonymous types won't fail in all circumstances, but unless you want to make sure your expression doesn't meet all of these criteria:
+There a few checks in place so anonymous types won't fail in all circumstances, but unless you want to memorize this list and ensure your expression doesn't meet all of these criteria:

 - Expression body is `ExpressionType.New`
 - Creates an anonymous type